IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ### 3.1.1 Open Qualifier Rules & Regulations
 The live list of registered teams is available here: [Link to Form/Sheet]

-Tournament Capacity & Selection Criteria:
+**Tournament Capacity & Selection Criteria:**

 The Open Qualifier features a strict maximum capacity of 20 teams.
 While registration is open to an unlimited number of applicants, entry into the active bracket is not guaranteed by registration.

-Upon the registration deadline, all successfully checked-in teams will be ranked according to the Seeding Priority Rules.
+Upon the registration deadline, all successfully checked-in teams will be seeded according to the Seeding Priority Rules.
 The top 20 highest-seeded teams will be admitted into the active tournament bracket.
-All remaining teams ranked 17th and below will be placed on a sequential Waiting List based on their seed.
+All remaining teams ranked 21st and below will be placed on a sequential waiting list based on their seed.

-Seeding Priority Hierarchy:
+**Seeding Priority Hierarchy:**

 Teams are seeded into the active bracket or waiting list based on the following strict criteria: